dappforce/subsocial-docs/docs/faq/Overview.md

 slag: /overview/
 ---

 ## Will there be an IDO?
-If so, how can I participate?
-When IDO?

 An IDO is not planned at this time.

 ## Will there be an IEO?
-If so, How can I participate?

 The team is currently looking into an IEO, but nothing has been announced yet.
 Follow our [announcements channel](https://t.me/SubsocialNetwork) to stay updated.

-## Is there a way to get free tokens in order to use the Subsocial?
+## Is there a way to get free tokens in order to use Subsocial?

 You can get a free token from our [token faucet](https://app.subsocial.network/faucet) by filling out a short survey.